-"Free chlorine" is defined as the chlorine that is available to kill bacteria or algae.
+"Free (available) chlorine" is the "active sanitizer", and is the chlorine that is available to kill bacteria or algae.
 It is the most active form of chlorine that is free to kill bacteria and algae.

 "pH" is defined as the measure of the acidity of water.
 The pH scale runs from 0 to 14 with 7 being the midpoint or neutral.
 A pH of less than 7 is on the acid side of the scale, while a pH of more than 7 is on the basic (alkaline) side of the scale.